All Episodes

 I flew in this morning in the crotch of a Yemeni jihadist, just landed at Newark.

-Um still blinking and adjusting to the daylight, but I am glad to be here.
+I'm still blinking and adjusting to the daylight, but I am glad to be here.

-Now I know many, many, many of you want to send your good wishes to Rush, but we're gonna stick with the uh the ditto system instituted by uh Walter Williams last week because the system worked, as Janet in Competano would say, the system worked.
+Now, I know many, many, many of you want to send your good wishes to Rush, but we're going to stick with the ditto system instituted by Walter Williams last week because the system worked.

-By the way, the the best comment, I thought the best comment of all the comments out there on the internet uh about about Russia's uh little health blip last week, when he came out of hospital on I think it was Saturday he came out of hospital.
+By the way, the best comment, I thought the best comment of all the comments out there on the internet about Rush's little health blip last week.

-Uh he came out of uh hospital, Kathy Shadel, who is a great Canadian uh blogger, she posted in the in the little uh bar at the top of the page that says the name of the website.
+Kathy Schadel, who is a great Canadian blogger, she posted in the little bar at the top of the page that says the name of the website, she just posted the two-word expression when Rush came out of hospital, ditto's God.

-Um lots of uh lots of ill health around.
+Lots of ill health around.

 Senator John Kerry is going in for hip replacement surgery.

-Uh hey, wait a minute, isn't that what the uh the Democrats uh did?
+Isn't that what the Democrats did?

-In in 2004, they ran John Kerry for president, and then they thought, boy, he needs a hip replacement, so they got Barack Obama.
+In 2004, they ran John Kerry for president, and then they thought, boy, he needs a hip replacement.

-Based on what happened here to me, I don't think there's one thing wrong with the American health care system.
+Based on what happened here to me, I don't think there's one thing wrong with the American healthcare system.

 It's working just fine, just dandy, unquote.